Newport News station: Amtrak

 Amtrak kept only one daily round trip to Newport News – a section of the Newport News-Cincinnati George Washington.
 It was combined with the James Whitcomb Riley on July 12, 1971, to provide through service to Chicago.
 The George Washington name was used for the eastbound section until May 19, 1974.
 On June 14, 1976, the Newport News section of the Riley was replaced with the Washington-Newport News Colonial.

 Ferry service had been replaced by buses through the Hampton Roads Bridge–Tunnel upon its 1957 opening, making the waterfront location less desirable for a train station.
 The station was moved to its current location along the CSX line in October 1981.
 The 1940-built station remains standing and now serves as a restaurant.

 Service was reduced to one daily round trip from 2020 to July 11, 2022.

-Future
+Replacement

 The current facility was planned to be replaced with two new stations—a large intermodal station near the Newport News/Williamsburg International Airport and a smaller station in downtown Newport News.
 The city planned to begin design work for the larger station in the summer of 2011, for an opening sometime before 2016.
-As of 2011, the cost was estimated at $24 million.
-As of 2019, the project was further delayed, until 2021, with plans for a new downtown station dropped and the intermodal station to serve as the new terminus.

 Construction for the new intermodal station near the airport began in July 2020.
 The project will cost $47 million and was originally expected to be completed by the summer of 2022.
-However, the city of Newport News announced in October 2022 that the new station would not be open until the fall of 2023, citing unexpected construction delays.
-In March 2023, a further delay to April 2024 due to supply chain issues was announced.
+Amtrak service to the new station started on August 22, 2024.

 A third Northeast Regional weekday round trip is planned, as of 2020, under a major spending initiative by the Virginia Department of Rail and Public Transportation.